 Bird flu has been responsible for the deaths of over 100 million chickens, turkeys and wild birds.
-Now, scientists are increasingly worried because this H5N1 virus is spreading to cattle.
+Scientists are increasingly worried because this H5N1 virus is spreading among dairy cattle.
 Genomic analysis reveals that the virus made a jump to cows as early as December of 2023.
 It has been moving through herds ever since.
 Fortune (May 1, 2024) reports that a Texas veterinarian, Dr. Barb Petersen, was hearing from dairy farmers that they were seeing dead crows, pigeons and even barn cats.
-Birds and cows may not be the only ones getting sick from bird flu.
+Clearly, this virus can sicken other organisms in addition to birds and cows.

 Do People Get Sick from Bird Flu?